isw-kudos/huddo-docs/docs/boards/howto/teams/adding-boards.md

 ![](boards_to_teams3.png)

 From here, select the `My Boards` tab, next to Conversation.
-You’ll have access to all your Boards via the My Boards dashboard as normal, but conveniently located within Microsoft Teams.
+You will have access to all your Boards via the My Boards dashboard as normal, but conveniently located within Microsoft Teams.

 ![](boards_to_teams4.png)